MtnBiker/historical-streets-la/README.md

 Tried different JS edit in table and none worked.
 See the git forks.
 Comments on the last one below

-Giving up on bootstrap-editable
+Giving up on bootstrap-editable.
+Check git for all the ones I tried and couldn't make work.
 Maybe a versioning problem with jQuery and/or Bootstrap.
 Demos work OK, but I try different versions and still get errors.
 Usually of a different type.
 This one does appear to be well-supported, both in RoR and in general.

-leaflet-draw in place via gem which seems to be kept up to date
+leaflet-draw in place via gem which seems to be kept up to date.
+Drawing now working.
+Next get the result to Postgres